MartinFeineis/Library/Books/BraveNewWorld.md

 * __p283__: Impudent strumpet -- schamlose Hure
 * __p293__: Super-Vox-Wurlitzeriana
 * __p298__: The exercise of authority restored her confidence, made her feel better.

+Chapter 16 Lots of good quotes and explanations from Mustapha Mond
+* __p326__: "The experiment was tried.
+The whole of Ireland was put on a four-hour day.
+What was the result?
+Unrest and a large increase in the consumption of soma." - Mustapha Mond